To submit your work for critique, please read and follow ALL of the following.

 Please note that submissions are not pre-read before being distributed for critique.
 We simply hold them in a queue, unread, until it’s time to distribute.
 Therefore, no favoritism or preference is given to submissions based on content.
 It also means you should double-check that you’re sending what you mean to send, because no one else will notice your mistake before it goes to the group.

-Submissions are circulated via email for critique 1-2 weeks prior to each meeting.
+Submissions are circulated via email for critique, typically 4-7 days prior to each meeting.
 Only members who have RSVP’d “YES” to the specific meeting will receive that email.
-We can fit 3-5 critiques into a meeting, so we do have a queue.
+Each meeting accommodates a limited number of critiques, so we do have a queue.
 In general we distribute submissions in the order they are received, with the following modifications:

 - Preference is given to first-time submitters.
 We try to get first-timers to the front of the queue when possible.